A Quick, Cheap, and Nutritious Meal: Chickpeas (Garbanzo Beans) in a Spicy Tomato Sauce

-This cheap and healthy lunch or dinner dish can be assembled in twenty minutes from ingredients stored in the cupboard.
+This cheap and healthy lunch or dinner can be assembled in twenty minutes from cupboard ingredients.

 Ingredients for three servings

-- 150 g smoked bacon lardons or pancetta (available packaged in the supermarket chiller cabinet)
+- Optional: 150 grams smoked bacon lardons or pancetta (available in the supermarket chiller cabinet)

 - 1 bell pepper (red, yellow, or green)